-Drug Testing in some schools, hospitals, and places of employment conduct drug testing.
-There are a number of ways this can be done, including: pre-employment testing, random testing, reasonable suspicion/cause testing, post-accident testing, return to duty testing, and followup testing.
+Drug Test is a procedure conducted in some schools, hospitals, and places of employment.
+There are a number of ways this can be done, including pre-employment testing, random testing, reasonable suspicion/cause testing, post-accident testing, return to duty testing and follow-up testing.
 This usually involves collecting urine samples to test for drugs such as marijuana, cocaine, amphetamines, PCP, and opiates.

-According to recent data, 67.9 percent of all adult illegal drug users are employed full or part time, as are most binge and heavy alcohol users.1 Studies show that when compared with non-substance users, substance using employees are more likely to:
+According to recent data, 67.9 percent of all adult illegal drug users are employed full or part-time, as are most binge and heavy alcohol users.
+Studies show that when compared with non-substance users, substance using employees are more likely to:

 - Change jobs frequently